actoron/jadex/docs/getting-started/getting-started.md

 ## Eclipse Project Setup with Gradle/Maven

-If you want to use Gradle or Apache Maven for your project, you do not need to download the whole Jadex distribution.
+If you want to use Gradle or apache Maven for your project, you do not need to download the whole Jadex distribution.
 Just add a dependency for the required Jadex artifacts and they will be downloaded automatically.
 We provide an example project that uses Gradle as described in the next section.